encipher88/stafihub/README.md

 https://github.com/stafihub/stafihub

 # Hardware requirements:
-For running an node on incentivized testnet recommend the following:
+For running an node on public testnet recommend the following:

 CPU: 4 cores (Intel Xeon Skylake or newer)

 Memory: 8GiB RAM

-Storage: 300GB (You have the option to start with a smaller size and adjust based upon demands)
+Storage: 300GB

-Set up your fullnode & validator node
+Set up your fullnode

 ## Option 1 (automatic)
 Use script below for a quick installation